 Could it be anxiety, anger, boredom, or anything else?
 Identify that emotion, then you’ll be able to let go of them.
 How?
 Psychologists suggest visualizing them being carried away by a force, like water, or wind.
 Diminish them in your mind, and your body will follow.
 You can also try making your tasks more engaging by setting a record time to finish them, or try a creative way of doing them.
 This way, you’ll be less prone to indulge in your social media.

-You might’ve heard this before, but planning is an extremely important step on your way to success.
-Without a strategic approach, how can you know if you’re on track or not, or what are you trying to achieve at all?
+Planning is an extremely important step on your way to success.
+Without a strategic approach, how can you know if you’re on track or not?
 For this reason, timeboxing is a great approach to achieving goals.
-Essentially, it implies that you allocate a specific time frame to accomplish a task each week, and try your best to avoid distractions in that specific time.
+Here’s how it works: You allocate a specific time frame to accomplish a task each week and try your best to avoid distractions in that specific time.